B A R E L Y B A D W E B S I T E

 February 14, 2003 -- Hi Johnny G. My name's Katherine Dover.
 I am a student at the University of Western Ontario in London.
 I study Canadian history and geography, and your north_of_canada_map.htm page [this very page] is very accurate to my knowledge.

 There is indeed just one minor problem though.
 That is that you forgot the state of Hawaii.
 All of the islands there are over 41 degrees north which allows it to qualify as one of those states that are at least partially north of Canada's most southerly point.
 Therefore, this makes your final total actually 28 states.
 Feel free to email me back if you have anything to say.
-Sincerely. --Katherine Dover
+Sincerely. --Katherine Dover [not her real name]

-This is a useful example for showing how to calculate the distance north and south from one given latitude to another.
+This is a useful example for showing how to calculate the distance north and south from one latitude to another.
 Assume the northernmost part of Hawaii is at 29 degrees north and Canada's southernmost point is at 41 degrees north, a distance of 12 degrees.
 What is that distance?

 If you were to look at a map of Hawaii and guess at its northernmost unit degree of latitude, you'd probably say 23 degrees North.
 But you'd be wrong.
 It turns out that a part of Hawaii exists as far north as 29 degrees, a distance of another 400 miles.
 Kure Atoll and the other Northwestern Hawaiian Islands are technically part of the city of Honolulu, even though they're located some 1,300 miles away.
 See HERE for more information, and give credit to Dan Haigh for bringing this to my attention.